stat301-2-2024-winter/final-project-2-BrianDinh26/README.md

 ## Folders

-- `results/`: Can find the results of the final project.
-- `recipes/`: Can find the recipes of the final project.
-- `data/`: Can find the raw data of used cars.
+- `data/`: Can find the raw data of the used cars dataset and codebook.
 - `data_splits/`: Can find the initial training, testing, and split objects for final project.
+- `figures/`: Can find figures and tables of the final project.
 - `memos/`: Can find the memos of the final project.
-- `figures/`: Can find figures of the final project.
 - `r_scripts/`: Can find the R scripts used to create and evalute the predictive model.
+- `recipes/`: Can find the recipes of the final project.
+- `results/`: Can find the results of the final project.

 ## Report Files